Social policy and local governance

 - Generating geographically disaggregated data that show how children in various communities are faring in health, education and other areas.

-- Ensuring local government budgets are equitable and allocate funds to benefit the children most in need.
+- Ensuring local government budgets are equitable and allocating funds to benefit the children most in need.

 - Empowering children and their communities to participate in decision-making processes and evaluate local services.